elastic/kibana/packages/kbn-server-route-repository/README.md

 >();
 ```

-The two generic arguments are optional, this example shows a "default" setup which exposes what Core HTTP would normally provide plus a logger.
+The two generic arguments are optional, this example shows a "default" setup which exposes what Core HTTP would normally provide (`request`, `context`, `response`) plus a logger.

 Next, let's create a minimal route.